 - Plaza Caracol (Blvd.
 Kukulcan Km.
 8.5 Hotel Zone)

 - Plaza Las Americas (Av.
 Tulum 260, Downtown)

 - Plaza Flamingo (Blvd.
 Kukulcán, Km 11.5)

 Cancun attracts many club lovers.
 The city`s nightlife is among the best in the world with a lot of bars and nightclubs with special effects and laser shows.
 They cover everything from rock, reggae to salsa and techno.
 Most of them have an all –you – can –drink cover charge for their pricey entry fees.
-You really have a mission to complete by the end of the night – get as many drinks as possible so yours 80 USD are well spent.
+You have a mission to complete by the end of the night – get as many drinks as possible so yours 80 USD are well spent.

 For those who love to dance, most popular nightclubs are: COCO BONGO (Cancun`s the best and the most famous club with the spectacular, wild shows they put on each night), DADY` O, PALAZZO or SENOR FROG`S.

-Golfing in Cancun is definitely an unforgettable experience.
-Cancun and the surrounding areas on the Riviera Maya provide some of the finest golf courses overlooking the turquoise waters of the Caribbean Sea.
+Golfing in Cancun is undoubtedly an unforgettable experience.
+Cancun and the surrounding areas on the Riviera Maya provide some of the most excellent golf courses overlooking the turquoise waters of the Caribbean Sea.
 The golf courses meet the highest standards set by professional golf tournaments and expert golfers.
 If you love this sport, you can enjoy the courses in Cancun`s Golf Club at Pok-Ta-Pok, Hilton Cancun Golf Club, Puerto Cancun, Iberostar Cancun Golf Club, The Gran Melia Cancun or Puerto Cancun.
 There are also other courses in the Riviera Maya, such as the Riviera Maya Golf Club.

 7. TAKE A DAY TRIP TO CHICHEN ITZA